Yokohama, Japan

 We asked people if there is a lot of crime.
 They answered:

 "Compared to many other cities of its size, Yokohama has a relatively low crime rate.
 The city is generally considered safe, with violent crime being particularly rare.
 Petty crimes like pickpocketing or bicycle theft can occur, but they are not common.
 The city's police force is efficient and responsive, contributing to the overall safety of the city.
-However, like any other city, it is always advisable for residents and visitors to take basic precautions to protect their personal safety and belongings," wrote a member in Yokohama.
+However, like any other city, it is always advisable for residents and visitors to take basic precautions to protect their personal safety and belongings," said one expat who made the move to Yokohama.

 What are the schools in Yokohama like?